hurbcom/challenge-bravo/README.md

 To ensure high throughput, I designed the API to be able to run as a distributed system.
 For this, I am using Redis for a distributed lock system to prevent the API from using deprecated values when updating currencies.
 I am also using Nginx, which is responsible for distributing requests among servers using the Round Robin strategy, to ensure that each server is receiving an even load.

-Lastly, I added a Cronjob to periodically update the currency exchange rates.
+I added a Cronjob to periodically update the currency exchange rates.
 This job is responsible for sending a request to the endpoint that starts the synchronization process and is called again once an hour has passed since the last update.
 This ensures that the API always has the most up-to-date rates available.

+Lastly, Swagger is used to facilitate testing the API while developing it.
+When running the API on a Development environment, you can access the [swagger page](https://localhost:5100/swagger/index.html), there you can see some deault request and response values and the available endpoints.

 ## Getting Started
 To run the API, you will need to have Docker (and docker-compose) installed.